Compiler Options

 true

-Lower matmul to block-level hardware calls (experimental::matmul_block).
+Lower matmul to block-level hardware calls (matmul_block).

 bool